The new features and enhancements are:

 - SEC-3178: OpenJDK8 is now supported as the the default JDK on the cluster AMI and QDS Control Plane.

 - ACM-4427: Fixed a bug which ensures that Qubole does not upscale a cluster beyond the maximum node limit even in case of an AWS error.

-- ACM-4467: Instead of a fixed 1000 MB memory for HMS (Hive Metastore Server), the allocated memory for it will now be increased proportionally to the total memory of the cluster’s master node.
+- ACM-4467: Instead of a fixed 1000 MB memory for HMS (Hive Metastore Server), the allocated memory for it will now be increased proportionally to the total memory of the cluster’s coordinator node.
 Gradual Rollout

 For a list of bug fixes between versions R55 and R56, see Changelog for api.qubole.com.